jsdelivrbot/awesome/README.md

 - Are you tired of the exclusivity of [certain repos](http://www.heinzmarketing.com/assets/yousuck.jpg).

-- Are you tired able of not being able to to work on new and exciting projects?
+- Are you tired able of not being able to work on new and exciting projects?

 - Are you tired of not being able to quickly respond to innovative startups and quickly implement new ideas?